Adobe Acquires Semrush for $1.9 Billion

 Image Credit: Wikipedia

-Key Deal Details
+Key Details of the Acquisition

-Market Reaction and Industry Implications
+Market Reaction and Industry Impact

 About Adobe Inc